cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 Learn how to upgrade existing IBC channels.
 :::

-Channel upgradability is an IBC-level protocol that allows chains to leverage new channel features without having to create new channels or perform a network-wide upgrade.
+Channel upgradability is an IBC-level protocol that allows chains to leverage new application and channel features without having to create new channels or perform a network-wide upgrade.

 Prior to this feature, developers who wanted to update an application module or add a middleware to their application flow would need to create a new channel in order to use the updated application feature/middleware, resulting in a loss of the accumulated state/liquidity, token fungibility (as the channel ID is encoded in the IBC denom), and any other larger network effects of losing usage of the existing channel from relayers monitoring, etc.